 Detects the presence of heartworm antigen in the blood.
 This relies on the cat being infected with an adult female heartworm, so may give false negatives if the cat is infected with male-only or immature heartworms.

-To detect the presence of heartworms in the pulmonary artery branches as well as look for caval syndrome and assess the heart and arteries.
+An ultrasound reading of the heart to detect the presence of heartworms in the pulmonary artery branches as well as look for caval syndrome and assess the heart and arteries.